 Diagnostic testing and data collection will be conducted to show compliance with current ventilation requirements.
-ASHRAE 62.2-2016 is the currently adopted ventilation requirement for DOE weatherized homes.
+ASHRAE 62.2-2016 is the currently adopted ventilation requirement for all DOE and recommended for LIEAP funded weatherized homes.
 Existing and installed exhaust fans and ventilation systems shall be measured with a flow hood to determine effective ventilation rates and to calculate required continuous ventilation needs.
-Auditors are encouraged to use the ASHRAE Pre-Inspection Form (see attachment 6F).
+Auditors are encouraged to use the ASHRAE Pre-Inspection Form.
 Client files will contain both pre-weatherization ventilation need estimates and post weatherization ventilation documentation showing ASHRAE compliance.
 Either the KWAP ASHRAE 62.2-2016 spreadsheet or REDCalc tool will calculate ventilation requirements.

-Pressure pan testing in coordination with the blower door test is required to determine dominant duct leakage in all manufactured/mobile homes and is encouraged as a diagnostic tool in all homes where the ductwork is located outside the conditioned volume.
+Pressure pan testing in coordination with the blower door test is required to identify duct leakage in all manufactured/mobile homes and in all homes where the ductwork is located outside the conditioned envelop (i.e. zoned out attics, crawlspaces, etc.).